uark-cviu/ASPIRe/README.md

 We introduce the new <i>ASPIRe</i> dataset to Visual Interactivity Understanding.
 The diversity of the <i>ASPIRe</i> dataset is showcased through its wide range of scenes and settings, distributed in seven scenarios.

-./static/videos/teaser-aspire.mp4
-Examples of annotations found on the <i>ASPIRe</i> dataset.

 Annotations
 -----------